the-working-party/csv_converter/README.md

 You have to split off each line into two and make sure you select the right items with the right headlines.

-With `csv2matrixify` you can do this by creating a config spreadsheet like this:
+With `csv_converter` you can do this by creating a config spreadsheet like this:
 ![The config csv](assets/config.png)
 <details>
 <summary>View the code</summary>